mecid/mecid.github.io/_posts/2021-11-17-the-many-faces-of-shapestyle-in-swiftui.md

     }
 }
 ```

+> To learn more about materials, take a look at my dedicated ["Blur effect and materials in SwiftUI"](/2021/10/28/blur-effect-and-materials-in-swiftui/) post.

 #### ImagePaint
 *ImagePaint* type implements the *ShapeStyle* protocol and fills a shape by repeating a region of an image.